-As we've said before, we recognize the importance of social and environmental responsibility and global sustainability, and we are committed to making the best products in the best way possible.
-To that end, we are proud to have recently published our inaugural Sustainability Report to share our commitment to engage in operational excellence, including environmental sustainability, promoting the health and safety of our employees, and being good stewards for all our stakeholders.
-Highlights in this report include:
+Dedicated to enabling our customers to enjoy the outdoors, we understand the importance of fostering environmental and social sustainability.
+Our annual Sustainability Report shares our commitment to engage in operational excellence, including environmental sustainability, promoting the health and safety of our employees, and being good stewards for all our stakeholders.
+Highlights of our work include: